• Skip to primary navigation

 Heroin chic and it's return

 The term “heroin chic” rose to prominence in the 1980s, both as a metaphorical and literal reference to the popularity of heroin in the modeling industry.
-Characterized by pale skin, a very thin frame, dark undereye circles, androgenous clothing, and limp or stringy hair, heroin chic was the favored style for many designers through the early 1990s.
+Characterized by pale skin, a very thin frame, dark undereye circles, androgynous clothing, and limp or stringy hair, heroin chic was the favored style for many designers through the early 1990s.

 Originally, the term wasn’t meant as a positive statement.
 However, the counterculture was quick to reclaim the notion, embracing the idea to the point that it entered the mainstream world of music, fashion, and even entertainment.
 In one memorable episode of the sitcom Seinfeld, “The Voice,” Jerry questions Elaine about her hair, which appears flatter and less voluminous than usual.
 Elaine responds with a sarcastic, “It’s the new look.
 You know, heroin chic?”
 Though seemingly innocent, this off-the-cuff comment in a TV show highlights the ubiquity of the trend.

-The concept wouldn’t have been inherently problematic in itself had the term’s usage not coincided with a rise in heroin use, and consequently overdose and death rates.
+The concept wouldn’t have been inherently problematic in itself had the term’s usage not coincided with a rise in heroin use and, consequently, overdose and death rates.
 It didn’t last forever, however; heroin chic left the mainstream in 1997, as grunge slipped into history and the dangers of heroin were once again highlighted.
 However, the term may be making a comeback.
 That, in turn, could have the unfortunate effect of minimizing the risks of the drug.

 The Origins of Heroin Chic